lizmat/articles/5to6-containers.md

 Constraints and Default
 -----------------------
-Apart from the value, a [Scalar](https://docs.perl6.org/type/Scalar) also contains information such as the type constraint and default value.
-For
+Apart from the value, a [Scalar](https://docs.perl6.org/type/Scalar) also contains extra information such as the type constraint and default value.
-example:
+Take this definition:

     my Int $baz is default(42) = 666;

-creates a Scalar bound with the name "`$baz`" to the lexpad, constrains the values in that container to types that successfully smartmatch with `Int`, sets the default value of the container to `42` and puts the value `666` in the container.
-Assigning `Nil` to that variable will reset it to the default
+It creates a Scalar bound with the name "`$baz`" to the lexpad, constrains the values in that container to types that successfully smartmatch with `Int`, sets the default value of the container to `42` and puts the value `666` in the container.

-value:
+Assigning a string to that variable will fail because of the type constraint:

+    $baz = "foo";
+    # Type check failed in assignment to $baz; expected Int but got Str ("foo")

+If you do not give a type constraint when you define a variable, then the `Any` type will be assumed.
+If you do not specify a default value, then the type constraint will be assumed.

+Assigning `Nil` (the Perl 6 equivalent of Perl 5's `undef`) to that variable, will reset it to the default value:

     say $baz;   # 666
     $baz = Nil;
     say $baz;   # 42

-Assigning a string to that variable will fail because of the type constraint:

-    $baz = "foo";
-    # Type check failed in assignment to $baz; expected Int but got Str ("foo")

 Summary
 -------